nachomartinezl/ecommerce-predictor/FINAL_README.md

 The EDA is located in the `EDA` folder.
 There are differents EDA in each one we explore different aspects of the dataset.

 ## 3. Preprocessing and Feature Extraction

+There is a threshold applied to all the dataset that creates a category 'other' to replace every category with less than 100 samples.

 ### 3.1.
 Text Data

+A standard normalization is performed as a first step where stopwords and contractions are removed, as well as special characters and upper cases... see `text_normalizer.py` for more details regarding this step.

+Using TF-IDF, the text data from name and descriptions is vectorized and the string data is transformed in numerical data to be fed into the models.

 ### 3.1.
 Image Data
 To Download the Images we can excute